 If she decides to tackle a fitness goal, during any of these motherhood stages, her protein requirement rises again—24 to 52 grams depending on age, activity level, and several other factors (3).

-After crunching all the numbers, the average mother needs a daily minimum of 69 to 136 grams of protein.
+After crunching all the numbers, the average mother needs a daily minimum of 69 and a potential maximum of 161 grams of protein.

 I’ve experienced this elevated protein need first-hand.
 And as an active mom, I had to account for the needs of a growing baby boy (and later, a girl) into my daily nutrition—not to mention the energy requirements of running after them.